 Importance of Magnesium on the metabolism

-Being the fourth most abundant metal cation in our body, magnesium plays important roles in our metabolism and health.
-It acts in more than 300 reactions, being present in some of the most important ones for our survival such as glyclolitic pathway, protein synthesis, or the processes forming the Central Dogma (study).
+Magnesium is present in some of the most important metabolic reactions such as glycolytic pathway, protein synthesis, or the processes forming the Central Dogma (study).

 Its role as a cofactor will also optimize and enhance the glycolitic pathway, leading to a more efficient ATP production (study)

-Vitamin D metabolism, as we saw HERE, refers to the different biochemical conversions to form the active vitamin D molecule and following washout.
-The efficiency and viability of these conversions will determine the bioavailability of vitamin D and to what extent it help us improve our health.
+Vitamin D metabolism refers to the different biochemical conversions to form the active vitamin D molecule and following washout.

 Vitamin D Metabolism